Dunn index: Definition

+where $\delta(C_i,C_j)$ is the inter-cluster distance between the clusters $C_i$ and $C_j$ while $\Delta_k$ is the within cluster distance, e.g. the maximum distance within one cluster when following Dunn's original definition.

 Explanation

 Being defined in this way, the DI depends on m, the number of clusters in the set.
 If the number of clusters is not known apriori, the m for which the DI is the highest can be chosen as the number of clusters.
 There is also some flexibility when it comes to the definition of d(x,y) where any of the well known metrics can be used, like Manhattan distance or Euclidean distance based on the geometry of the clustering problem.
 This formulation has a peculiar problem, in that if one of the clusters is badly behaved, where the others are tightly packed, since the denominator contains a 'max' term instead of an average term, the Dunn Index for that set of clusters will be uncharacteristically low.
 This is thus a worst case indicator, and has to be kept in mind.
 There are ready implementations of the Dunn index in some vector based programming languages like MATLAB, R and Apache Mahout.